jscheid/socketry-async-368/README.md

 bundle && bundle exec ruby test.rb 0.5 # hangs
 ```

-So does running with only sync, no async:
+So does running with only async, no sync:

 ```
 bundle && bundle exec ruby test.rb 1 # hangs